FuzzifiED/FuzzifiED.jl/docs/src/intro.md

 ### Fuzzy Sphere

-In addition to these existing approaches, the \emph{`fuzzy sphere regularisation'} has recently emerged as a new powerful method to study 3D CFTs.
+In addition to these existing approaches, the _“fuzzy sphere regularisation”_ has recently emerged as a new powerful method to study 3D CFTs.
 It involves studying interacting electrons moving on a sphere under the influence of a magnetic monopole at its centre.

 The idea begins with putting an interacting quantum Hamiltonian on a 2-sphere $S^2$.
 This geometry preserves the full rotation symmetry (on the contrary, lattice models often only preserve a discrete subgroup).
 Moreover, when the system is tuned to a critical point or critical phase, combined with the time evolution direction, the system is described by a quantum field theory living on a generalised cylinder $S^2\times\mathbb{R}$, a manifold that is conformally equivalent to flat spacetime through the Weyl transformation
 ```math